Käsekrainer: Use in the Viennese dialect

-In Vienna, where Käsekrainer is a very popular dish, according to urban legend, it is customary to give an order at a Würstelstand outlet as: "a Eitrige mit an Schoafn, an Bugel und an 16er-Blech" (Viennese dialect German for: "a Käsekrainer with strong mustard, a bread loaf edge and a glass of Ottakringer beer"), where the use of this phrase, in reality uncommon in actual Viennese parlance, inspired by its frequent utterance in tourist guides and television as the typical Viennese expression, can quickly mark its user as an inexperienced tourist.Alois Maria Simcha alias Dr. Seicherl: Heiß und fettig, Evolver.
-Die Netzzeitung., 25 March 2010.
-Accessed on 29 August 2012.
+In Vienna, where Käsekrainer is a very popular dish, according to urban legend, it is customary to give an order at a Würstelstand outlet as: "a Eitrige mit an Schoafn, an Bugel und an 16er-Blech" (Viennese dialect German for: "a Käsekrainer with strong mustard, a bread loaf edge and a can of Ottakringer beer"), where the use of this phrase, in reality uncommon in actual Viennese parlance, inspired by its frequent utterance in tourist guides and television as the typical Viennese expression, can quickly mark its user as an inexperienced tourist.
 In modern times, the addition "owa Tschenifer" ("and quickly"), a cacography of the name of the singer Jennifer Rush ("Tschenifer" being the German pronunciation of the name Jennifer, corresponding to the similarity between the surname Rush and the German language word rasch, meaning "quickly") has appeared.